bootique-examples/bootique-swagger-demo/README.md

 REST APIs.
 The main example is `bootique-swagger-openapi3-demo` that demonstrates the use of [OpenAPI](https://swagger.io/docs/specification/about/).

-_For Bootique 1.x example, switch to [1.x branch](https://github.com/bootique-examples/bootique-swagger-demo/tree/1.x) of this demo._

 ## Prerequisites
 * Java 1.8 or newer.